hilton/hilton.github.com/blog/_posts/2022-07-05-conference-expectations.md

 ## No longer acceptable

 I can happy report some good news, compared to when I first presented at a conference, fifteen years ago.
-Conference organisers today probably all now understand that they can expect to be called out for any of the following.
+Conference organisers today probably all now understand that they can expect social media to call them out for any of the following.

 * {:.not}Only white male speakers
 * {:.not}Travel expenses not covered (pay to speak)